embulk/gradle-embulk-runset/README.md

 ```
 plugins {
-    id "org.embulk.runset" version "0.1.0"  // Just apply this Gradle plugin.
+    id "org.embulk.runset" version "0.1.1"  // Just apply this Gradle plugin.
 }

 repositories {
     mavenCentral()

+    // Add another Maven repository if you need.
 }

 installEmbulkRunSet {
-    into "path/to/embulk-home"  // Set your Embulk home directory to install the Embulk plugins.
+    // Set your Embulk home directory to install the Embulk plugins.
+    embulkHome "path/to/embulk-home"

+    // Declare a plugin in the short form.
     artifact "org.embulk:embulk-input-postgresql:0.13.2"

+    // Declare a plugin in the long form.
     artifact group: "org.embulk", name: "embulk-input-s3", version: "0.6.0"
 }
 ```